markusressel/system-control/README.md

 ## DISCLAIMER: Highly opinionated

-This project is highly opinionated and specialized for the tools I use myself, keeping the codebase manageable and to ensure project focus.
+This project is highly opinionated and specialized for the tools I use myself (such as nmcli, pipewire, etc.), keeping the codebase manageable and to ensure project focus.
 If you need support for other tools, feel free to open an issue or a PR and I will consider adding it.
 Alternatively feel free to fork the project and add the tools you need to your own version of the project.

 # Installation